niell-ion/TXRX-Doc-Hub/docs/crossing/crossing_troubleshooting.md

 ### Crossing Has No Power

 1. Ensure solar panel cables are connected
-2. Check that solar panel is not shaded by arm [3.3 Solar Panel Setup](crossing_setup.md#3.3-solar-panel-setup)
+2. Check that solar panel is not in continuous shade.
+If it is, refer to [3.3 Solar Panel Setup](crossing_setup.md#3.3-solar-panel-setup) for instructions on moving panel
-3. Check that battery cables are connected and has charge
+4. Check that battery cables are connected and has charge
-4. Check that controller
+5. Check that controller

 ### Remote Not Connecting